2023 Masters Tournament | Friday updates

-AUGUSTA (WJBF) – A tale of two seasons will greet the field on Friday during the second round of the 87th Masters Tournament.
+AUGUSTA (WJBF) – First round co-leader Brooks Koepka shot 67 on Friday to take sole possession of the lead at the 87th Masters Tournament.

-Those who start their rounds in the morning are expected to experience spring-like conditions with clouds, warm temperatures and light winds.
-As the afternoon progresses, rain is possible, temperatures are expected to drop and wind speeds are expected to increase.

-After Thursday’s first round, Viktor Hovland, Jon Rahm and Brooks Koepka shared a two-shot lead at -7.
+Teeing off in the fifth group of the day, the four-time major champion was able to complete his round before expected inclement weather entered the area.
+Koepka is -12 through 36 holes.

 “I’m certainly better prepared to be in contention,” Koepka said of overcoming recent injuries and winning the LIV Golf Orlando event last week.
 “I learned a lot and learned I can trust myself in those situations.
 Obviously a different animal here at the Masters.”